Sawyer Fredericks: The Voice (2015)

 In the Top Five, Fredericks' covers of Christina Perri's "A Thousand Years" and Buffalo Springfield's "For What It's Worth" both garnered him the highest ratings of the week, reaching the second and third positions on iTunes, respectively.

 For the May 18, 2015, finale show, Fredericks released the single "Please" (an original song written by Ray LaMontagne) and an accompanying music video.
 For his duet selection, Fredericks and Williams performed the Seals and Crofts tune "Summer Breeze".
 The show ended with Fredericks' cover of Neil Young's "Old Man".
 By noon the next day, "Summer Breeze" had reached the nineteenth position on iTunes, "Old Man" the third, and "Please" the second.

 On the May 19, 2015, results show, Fredericks shared the stage with John Fogerty in a medley of Creedence Clearwater Revival hits — "Born on the Bayou", "Bad Moon Rising" and "Have You Ever Seen the Rain?".
 Apparent audio problems affected the broadcast.
 Fredericks was declared the winner at the end of the show, with Meghan Linsey second, Joshua Davis third, and Koryn Hawthorne fourth.
 Winning contestants receive $100,000 and a recording contract with Republic Records.

 According to Republic, Fredericks broke many series sales records for The Voice, with ten singles reaching the iTunes top 10, and 14 singles charting in the Top 200 during the final week.
 A total of nearly one million digital singles were sold in the course of the show.
 Throughout the competition Fredericks maintained a strong social media presence, with leading numbers of followers on Facebook, Twitter, and Instagram.

-At age 16, Fredericks became the youngest person to win The Voice; previously, the youngest winner had been Danielle Bradbery in Season Four.
+At age 16, Fredericks became the youngest person to win The Voice; previously, the youngest winner had been Danielle Bradbery in Season 4.
 His record would later be surpassed by Brynn Cartelli, who won Season 14 at age 15.
+Later in 2020, Carter Rubin who won Season 19 at age of 15.